 AITA for not letting the police and neighbors use my driveway

-On the edge of a small town, a newly built house stands on land that was once open and familiar to pa*sing neighbors.
+On the edge of a small town, a newly built house stands on land that was once open and familiar to passing neighbors.
 The owner, having just moved in, now legally owns the property—including the stretch of driveway that was previously used as a casual shortcut.
 Though paved and neatly maintained, this once-gravel path has unexpectedly become a source of quiet friction.

 What used to be a convenient route for locals has now been closed off, causing frustration among those who relied on it to save time.
 As drivers adjust to the longer way around, a subtle conflict begins to grow—where the rights of a new homeowner meet the habits of a community used to cutting through.
 The situation captures the tension between change and tradition, and the challenges of blending personal boundaries with neighborhood expectations.